-There are a lot of expectations of the 5G network, to which the president has given high priority, which will influence real estate development, from the way existing structures are used, to the way new ones will be integrated to the IoT (internet of things).
+There are also high expectations of the 5G network, to which the president has given priority, as this will influence real estate development, from the way existing structures are used, to the way in which new structures will be integrated into the internet of things.
 Smart buildings have been the standard for new constructions in the country for some time now.

-The outlook for the future is that as blockchain technology becomes more mainstream it will permeate to the industry, for it has been touted as a far more secure and transparent way to conduct transactions.
+In addition, the expectation is that as blockchain technology becomes more mainstream, it will permeate the industry, having been touted as a far more secure and transparent way to conduct transactions.

-1.4 Proposals for Reform
+1.3 Proposals for Reform